sparkflows/sparkflows-docs/docs/rest-api-cookie/workflow-execution.rst

 Returns the list of Executions for the logged in user::

-  curl -i --header "Accept:application/json" -X GET -b /tmp/cookies.txt localhost:8080/allWorkflowExecutions -b /tmp/cookies.txt
+  curl -X GET --header 'Accept: application/json' 'http://localhost:8080/api/v1/workflow-executions'

 View execution result of a given execution
 ------------------------------------------